woaibin/dnspy-llm/llm-chat-feature-logic.md

 - The bottom of `LlmChatWindow.xaml` exposes an advanced filter section:
   - A **Refine** button (`RefineSearchCommand`).
-  - An `Include modules` text box where the user can enter comma-separated substrings; if any are present, only modules whose names contain at least one of these substrings are included in search.
+  - An `Include modules` text box (`IncludedModulesText`) where the user can enter comma-separated substrings; if any are present, only modules whose names contain at least one of these substrings are included in search.
   - An `Exclude modules` text box (`ExcludedModulesText`) where the user can enter comma-separated substrings (for example: `Unity`, `System`, `Engine`).
   - An editable `ComboBox` bound to `ModuleNames` (all currently loaded module names).
-Typing filters the list; selecting a module appends it to `ExcludedModulesText` (if not already present) via `LlmChatViewModel.AppendExcludedModule(...)`.
+Typing filters the list; selecting a module appends it to either `IncludedModulesText` or `ExcludedModulesText` depending on which drop-down is used, via `AppendIncludedModule(...)` / `AppendExcludedModule(...)`.
   - An `Exclude types` text box (`ExcludedTypesText`) where the user can enter comma-separated substrings of type names/FullNames (e.g. `Player`, `Enemy`, `HealthSystem`).